-- A. Potency Testing General - Test Batches.
+A. Potency Testing - General

+- Test Batches.
 A Test Batch submitted for potency testing may only be comprised of Samples that are of the same strain of Retail Marijuana or from the same Production Batch of Retail Marijuana Concentrate or Retail Marijuana Product. - 2.
 Cannabinoid Profile.
-A potency test conducted pursuant to this rule must at least determine the level of concentration of THC, THCA, CBD, CBDA and CBN. - B. Potency Testing for Retail Marijuana. - Initial Potency Testing.
-A Retail Marijuana Cultivation Facility must have potency tests conducted by a Retail Marijuana Testing Facility on four Harvest Batches, created a minimum of one week apart, for each strain of Retail Marijuana that it cultivates. - a.
-The first potency test must be conducted on each strain prior to the Retail Marijuana Cultivation Facility wholesaling, transferring or processing into a Retail Marijuana Concentrate any Retail Marijuana of that strain.
+A potency test conducted pursuant to this rule must at least determine the level of concentration of THC, THCA, CBD, CBDA and CBN.

+B. Potency Testing for Retail Marijuana.

+- Initial Potency Testing.
+A Retail Marijuana Cultivation Facility must have potency tests conducted by a Retail Marijuana Testing Facility on four Harvest Batches, created a minimum of three one weeks apart, for each strain of Retail Marijuana that it cultivates. - a.
+The first potency test must be conducted on each strain prior to the Retail Marijuana Cultivation Facility wholesaling, transferring or processing into a Retail Marijuana Concentrate any Retail Marijuana of that strain. - b.
+All four potency tests must be conducted on each strain no later than December 1, 2014 or six months after the Retail Marijuana Cultivation Facility begins cultivating that strain, whichever is later. - 2.
+Ongoing Potency Testing.
+After the initial four potency tests, a Retail Marijuana Cultivation Facility shall have each strain of Retail Marijuana that it cultivates tested for potency at least once every six months. - C. Potency Testing for Retail Marijuana Concentrate.
+A Retail Marijuana Cultivation Facility or Retail Marijuana Products Manufacturing Facility must have a potency test conducted by a Retail Marijuana Testing Facility on every Production Batch of Retail Marijuana Concentrate that it produces prior to wholesaling, transferring or processing into a Retail Marijuana Product any of the Retail Marijuana Concentrate from that Production Batch.